-The patella tendon connects the kneecap to the shin bone.
-A partial rupture of this tendon is often from a jumping or explosive load on the tendon.
+A patella tendon rupture is also known as a patella tendon strain.
+It is a tear of the patella tendon, which connects the kneecap to the front of the shin bone (tibia).
+A partial rupture often occurs from jumping or explosive activities.
 People who have previously suffered from patella tendon injuries are more at risk as the tendon is weakened.
-This knee injury causes swelling and is very painful.

 The patella tendon or patella ligament as it is sometimes called connects the patella or kneecap to the front of the tibia or shin bone at a protrusion called the tibial tuberosity.
 Its function is to act as a lever arm for the quadriceps muscles.
 The quadriceps themselves insert into the upper surface of the patella and when the contracted pull on the patella, and thus the patella tendon, to straighten the knee joint.

 The patella tendon is prone to rupturing in individuals with a history of patella tendon injuries such as jumpers knee or degeneration due to age.
 Injuries of this type serve to weaken the patella tendon and in the event of strong eccentric quadriceps contraction which is where the muscle contracts while it lengthens such as landing from a jump, the patella tendon may snap or rupture most commonly at the lower end of the patella.